Kathleen Fitzpatrick Visiting Fellowships in the

 Applicants for the Postdoctoral Visiting Fellowships must have been awarded a PhD in a related field within the past ten years.

-The Kathleen Fitzpatrick Visiting Fellowship in the Laureate Program in Comparative Constitutional Law is offered for a period of up to two months, and the range of dates on offer in 2019 are listed below.
-These dates offer the best program of activities at Melbourne Law School.
-Except in exceptional circumstances the Fellowship is to be taken up within these timeframes:
+The Kathleen Fitzpatrick Visiting Fellowship in the Laureate Program in Comparative Constitutional Law is offered for a period of four to eight weeks duration during the timeframes on offer.
+The dates for 2020 offer the best program of activities at Melbourne Law School.
+Except in exceptional circumstances the Fellowship timeframes for 2020 are 20 July – 10 September 2020 OR 13 October – 4 December 2020.

 - Curriculum vitae (underline your last name)